neha191091/neha191091.github.io/_projects/IWAE.md

 compute the true one or sample from it.)

-Unfortunately, VAE assumes the variational posterior form to be factorial which restricts the capacity of the generative model to only simple distributions with factorial true posterior.
+Unfortunately, VAE assumes the variational posterior form to be factorial which restricts the capacity of the model to distributions with factorial true posterior.
 IWAE overcomes this assumption by sampling multiple times from the approximate posterior to get a tighter lower bound on p(x).
-The variational posterior provably approaches the true posterior in the limit of infinite samples.
+The variational posterior provably approaches the true posterior in the limit value of infinite samples.

 This work re-implements IWAE and VAE.
 The results and comparisons between these two models are laid out in a poster that can be downloaded by following the link below.